-Before adjusting the throttle cable free play, the engine idle speed should be adjusted.
+Prior to adjusting throttle grip free play, the engine idling speed should be adjusted.

-After adjusting the throttle cable free play, start the engine and turn the handlebar to right and left and make sure that the engine idling does not run faster.
+After adjusting the throttle grip free play, turn the handlebar to the right and to the left to ensure that this does not cause the engine idling speed to change.